 The Memphis Metro Area labor force is comprised of approximately 628,500 employed persons.
-As Graph 3 shows below, commuters in the Memphis Metro Area who drove alone were the largest share at 84.9%.
+As DATA USA shows, commuters in the Memphis Metro Area who drove alone were the largest share at 84.9%.
 The next share is Carpoolers at 8.6%.
 Public transit accounted for 1%, which is 4.2% below the national average.

 For commuters in the Memphis Metro Area, the average commute time is 24.9 minutes.
 The three highest shares are 15-19 minutes (16.1%), 20-24 minutes (18.1%), and 30-34 minutes (15.9%).
 75.3% have a commute of over 15 minutes.

 Some conclude from these and other studies that the Tennessee commuter “simply will not ride the bus” while others believe a bus ride that does not arrive any faster compared to driving alone, enjoys no competitive advantage.